Kenny Shiels

 Shiels spent all of his playing career at different levels in the Irish Football League.
-He then moved into coaching with the Northern Ireland national football team (under 17s) and English league side Tranmere Rovers (head of youth development).
+He then began a career in coaching with the Northern Ireland national football team (under 17s) and English league side Tranmere Rovers (head of youth development).
 He moved to Scottish Premier League club Kilmarnock in 2010 to assist manager Mixu Paatelainen.
-Shiels was promoted to manager in 2011, after Paatelainen was appointed manager of Finland.
+Shiels was promoted to manager in 2011.
 Kilmarnock won the Scottish League Cup in his first season in charge, but he was sacked in June 2013 after he had been frequently punished by the Scottish Football Association for making controversial comments.
-Shiels was appointed manager of Scottish Championship club Greenock Morton in December 2013, and resigned in May 2014.
+Shiels was appointed manager of Scottish Championship club Greenock Morton in December 2013 but resigned in May 2014.

 After a spell with BEC Tero Sasana, Shiels managed League of Ireland club Derry City for three years.
 He was appointed manager of the Northern Ireland women's national team in May 2019.

 Playing career

 Association Football

-Shiels was born in Magherafelt.
+Shiels was born in Maghera.
 He spent his entire playing career in Northern Irish football, both in the Irish Football League and at lower levels.
 Beginning at minor club Bridgend United, he subsequently appeared for Tobermore United, Coleraine, Distillery, Tobermore United again, Larne, Ballymena United, Tobermore United for a third time, Harland & Wolff Welders and Carrick Rangers.